 Pete has served on the reSource board for three years and was the Treasurer for two of those years.
 He has served on several church boards, frequently in the capacity of treasurer or chair of the finance committee.
 Pete worked for years in the flower trade and has a passion for plants.
 He loves fishing and with his wife Diana enjoys hosting guests in their home or beach house by the Ocean.
-Pete and his wife Diana have five children and nine grandchildren.
+Pete and his wife Diana have five children and six grandchildren.
 They worship at Living Hope Church in Comox Valley on Vancouver Island.

 Joining the reSource team on July 1st, 2015, Bill has an extensive background in ministry, having served Christian Reformed churches in Prince George and New Westminster, B.C., Winnipeg, Manitoba and Edmonton, Alberta.
 Bill currently resides with his wife Linda in Langley, BC and they attend Willoughby Christian Reformed Church.
 They have five children and a grand total of 16 grandchildren.
 Along with spending time with his family, Bill enjoys reading, photography, and woodworking.

 Marguerite joined the reSource team as support staff in March of 2017.
 She is married to Mike, lives in Abbotsford, BC and has 3 grown daughters.
 They are part of the church family at New Life Christian Reformed Church, where she feels privileged to serve as a deacon and is also a multi-media operator during the worship services.
 She has been a bookkeeper for more years than she cares to admit, maintains the financial accounts for 2 companies and enjoys gardening, family and travelling.